sanjayaravinth721/EmployeeManagement/README.md

 ## Database Configuration

 The application uses a PostgreSQL database named employee_management_system.
-If you want to change the database settings, you can modify the docker-compose.yml file and the Spring Boot application's application.properties file.
+If you want to change the database settings, you can modify the docker-compose.yml file and the Spring Boot application's application.yml file.